-Mental health is prominently featured on the agenda at this year’s World Economic Forum (WEF) Annual Meeting and leaders from across the world are being urged to unite behind a call to action on this looming global crisis.
+Mental health is prominently featured on the agenda at the 2020 World Economic Forum (WEF) Annual Meeting and leaders from across the world are being urged to unite behind a call to action on this looming global crisis.

 The emerging global mental health movement is encouraging world leaders at the Annual Meeting to agree it is #TimeToAct on mental health so that everyone, everywhere has someone to turn to when their mental health needs support.

 As part of our work bringing together governments, businesses, experts, funders, campaigners and people with their own lived experience of mental health, United for Global Mental Health is supporting a number of activities at the WEF Annual meeting, including:

 - CEO Elisha London co-writing a WEF blog with WEF Mental Health Lead Peter Varnum, setting the agenda for the WEF Annual Meeting and arguing ‘why this is the year we must take action on mental health’

 - Hosting leaders at a recreation of The Friendship Bench, an innovative mental health solution from Zimbabwe

 - CEO Elisha London joining a press conference on mental health

 - UnitedGMH Ambassador and founder of The Friendship Bench Dr Dixon Chibanda speaking at a public session ‘mental health matters’ during which the Time To Act film is being screened